 Six Series models are among the most frequently installed Balmar alternators.
-Designed to replace a wide range of OEM alternators on most common marine gasoline or diesel engines, Alternators in the 6-Series family feature isolated ground terminals (see grounding information on Page 3), Smart Ready® internal regulation, and a low-voltage, low current D+ output that can be used to supply a dash lamp signal.
-6-Series alternators feature three mounting styles:
+Designed to replace a wide range of OEM alternators on most common marine gasoline or diesel engines, 6-Series alternators feature three mounting styles;

 - 60-Series models, which feature a saddle mount with a 3.15" space between front and rear mounting feet. - 621-Series models, which feature a single-foot (spindle) mount.
-These alternators include a 1" mounting foot for Motorola-style engine applications, and a bushed 1" spacer, which allows the 621-Series to be installed on engines requiring a 2" (Delco-style) single foot mount. - 604-Series models, which feature a J-180, saddle mount with a 4" space between the front and rear mounting feet.
+These alternators include a 1" mounting foot for Motorola-style engine applications, and a bushed 1" spacer, which allows the 621-Series to be installed on engines requiring a 2" (Delco-style) single foot mount. - 604-Series models, which feature a J-180, saddle mount with a 4" space between front and rear mounting feet.